 - 21. A fee shall accompany each application to the Accreditation Committee.
 The fee shall be additional to the annual subscription charged by the Society and shall be the only charge for accreditation.

 Guideline for election as a FellowThe Council of the Society has approved the following Guidelines for election as a Fellow.
-An applicant shall satisfy one of the following criteria:
+Applicants for Fellow shall normally have: